pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 Optional considerations:
 - Since some CSV readers out there do not support UTF-8 encoding, all local characters must be converted into ASCII format.
 This may not be possible in some languages, however since I will be giving Turkish as an example, it will be possible in this guide.
 - Unless explicitly defined by quotation marks left and right spaces must be trimmed.
+- Properties can be ignored with their index or their name.

 ### CSV Writer
-Now let's get started on the code.

 First of all we need to plan this in a way so that we can write it once and use it everywhere.
 According to our considerations above we need a method for each class , ```ToCsv()```, that we want to turn to CSV.
 This can be done 2 ways:
 - Interface implementation
 - Override ToString()
 - Abstract base class